Buy To Let Mortgages

 Who are buy to let mortgages for?

 Buy to let mortgages are for people who want to become landlords, but do not have the capital to buy a property outright.
-Instead, they get the money in the form of a loan, which they will pay back with rental income.
+Instead, they put down a deposit and get the rest of the money in the form of a buy to let mortgage, which they will pay back with rental income.

 How much can I borrow?

 The amount will depend on various factors, and we can help to come up with the evidence.
-The biggest factor will be how much rent you are able to collect.
+One factor will be how much rent you are able to collect.
 The higher the rent, the bigger the loan you will be able to find.

 Most mortgage lenders ask that the rental income amounts to 125% (sometimes 140% or higher) the cost of the mortgage repayment.
 There can be an added risk with this type of agreement (as opposed to a traditional residential mortgage) because there are no guarantees that the property will always have tenants.
 As such, homes in areas where there is a steady demand for rental homes will always be a safer bet.